The following guidelines help create a positive and safe atmosphere for everyone.

 - Address the instructor as Sensei (teacher) at all times.

-Safety & Training Conduct
+Safety & Personal Hygiene

 - If you feel tired or unwell, please inform the instructor.